MicrosoftDocs/CortanaSkillsKit/docs/skills/get-started.md

 keywords: cortana
 ---

-# Create Your First Cortana Skill
+# Create your first Cortana skill

 To create a skill, use [Bot Framework](https://docs.microsoft.com/bot-framework) to create a speech bot.
 The framework provides a .NET SDK and Node.js SDK that you use to build your bot.